speaker

 Martin Melby

-ABD
+Analyst at ABD

 Yes, good morning.
 Could you expand upon the seasonality in the forest segment for Q4?
-Usually that's like 200 million better but you've harvested more year to date than last year.
+Usually that's like 200 million better, but you've harvested more year to date than last year.
 So how will that seasonality look like?

 speaker

-Andreas Evert
+Andreas Everts

 CFO